iamatulsingh/instaDataScrap/README.md

 ## How to use it, using API call?
 Example:

+- NOTE: allow_url_fopen must be enable in php.ini
 Just fetch API using ```http://domain.com/api.php?u=username```. fetch hashtag data using API ```http://domain.com/api.php?hashtag=tag```.